How to Remove Hard Inquiries from Credit Reports in 7 Steps

 Because of the timing, a hard inquiry falling off a credit report usually doesn’t boost the score, either.
 By the time an inquiry ages off, its impact on your credit score has probably passed.

-Prevent Hard Inquiries from Identity Theft and Fraud
+Prevent Hard Inquiries From Identity Theft and Fraud

 While a few hard inquiries won’t tank your credit, they can point to financial risks.
 Learning the basics of cleaning your credit report and reviewing hard inquiries helps keep you aware of your credit and keep your accounts safe from fraud.
 While going through a dispute involves some stress, the peace of mind you get from going through the process pays for itself.

 With the risk of an unauthorized inquiry, it pays to stay on top of your credit score.
 You can find the credit monitoring tools you need with ExtraCredit.
 With our service, catching errors and preventing identity theft has never been easier.
+You can also request a free credit report card to see where your score stands.

 You Might Also Like